 Normally, I don’t stack in the Air Fryer but it works for these carrots and they are forgiving!

-- Replace with the small baby carrots.
+🔸Replace the regular carrots with small baby carrots.
 These usually have a higher water content, so it may take a little extra time to cook.

 I love to meal prep as much as possible and hope you have learned a thing or two in the Meal Prep 101!
 These can be made even easier if you do a couple of things ahead of time:

-- Get the Air Fryer out and ready to go.
-I like to find my favorite tongs and have them all ready to go.
+✔️Get the Air Fryer out and ready for use.
+I also like to find my favorite tongs and have them on hand.

 You should flip the carrots at the halfway point.
 This provides an even cook but also allows you to look to see how much longer you need to go.
 The thickness of your slices will alter the cook time.